Theme

 Where it fits

-This belongs in the compact model layer.
+Open it as part of the compact model layer.
 It is most relevant for readers comparing local LLMs, edge or on-device assistants, small coding-agent models, tool-calling behavior, and runtimes that can serve the same checkpoint in different environments.

 Reporting note